Covid-19 Travel Update

 - Greece: You need to complete their Entry Form no later than 11:59pm on the day you arrive in Greece.
 To avoid isolation on arrival, you need proof of either a negative Covid-19 test taken within the previous 72 hours or proof of a negative rapid antigen test no older than 48 hours.
 You can also enter Greece without isolating if you have had both doses of a Covid-19 vaccine at least 14 days before travelling.
 Greece will also accept proof that you have recovered from Covid-19 as long as you had the virus between two and nine months before travel.

-- Romania (UK Green List): Vaccinated travellers from the UK can enter Romania with no restrictions.
+- Romania: Vaccinated travellers from the UK can enter Romania with no restrictions.
 You will not need a test and you will not need to self-isolate.
 Unvaccinated travellers will need proof of a negative test no older than 72 hours and will need to quarantine for 14 days.
-Those staying in Romania for less than 72 hours can avoid quarantine provided they leave Romania within 72 hours of arriving.

-- Montenegro: UK travellers will need either a negative PCR test no older than 72 hours, a negative rapid antigen test no older than 48 hours, a positive serology test no older than 30 days, or proof you are fully vaccinated.
+- Montenegro (UK RED LIST): UK travellers will need either a negative PCR test no older than 72 hours, a negative rapid antigen test no older than 48 hours, a positive serology test no older than 30 days, or proof you are fully vaccinated.

 - Serbia: All visitors to Serbia must arrive with a negative PCR test taken in the 48 hours before arrival.

-- Iceland (UK Green List): You can travel to Iceland for reasons other than essential travel if you are a resident or if you have been fully vaccinated against Covid-19 or can prove you have recovered from Covid-19.
+- Iceland: You can travel to Iceland for reasons other than essential travel if you are a resident or if you have been fully vaccinated against Covid-19 or can prove you have recovered from Covid-19.
 You will need to pre-register before arrival.
 From the 26 July, you will also need to have proof of a negative PCR test or antigen test no older than 72 hours.

 - Morocco: To enter Morocco you need proof that you have been fully vaccinated against Covid-19 at least 2 weeks before travel.
 Those who have not been vaccinated can enter with proof of a negative test no older than 48 hours.